-- Strategic Pathways for the Commercialization of Academic Pharmaceutical Innovations: A Case Study Analysis within University Hospital Contexts - Jan Eggert, PMSc13 - Evaluating the Potential of Risk Management with Artificial Intelligence Vanessa Otto, MSc23 - International Patenting Practices as a Success Factor for Technology Companies: Empirical Analysis of the Energy Technology Industry - Jonas Höpfner, PMSc12 - Strategic Intellectual Property Decision Making: A Survey of Practices in Emerging Tech Start-Ups Shaikh Mohammed Azfar Nawaz, M22 - Monetizing Content: Market Possibilities of Digital and Media Data in GenAI Model Development Julian Rauber, PMSc12M - In Tune with Innovation: Democratization of the Music Creation Process through Artificial Intelligence and Implications by the EU Copyright Framework - Dominik Möcker, PMSc12C - The Role of Sales Function in Product Innovation in the Pharmaceutical Industry Tobias Frank, P16 - The Global Innovation Landscape of Generative AI Technology, with a particular focus on the Automotive Industry: An Analysis from the Perspective of Patent Data Vitt Jannik, PMSc12M - Comparing Licensing Compliance Challenges for Satellite Manufacturers in the European Union and the United States: Examining Market Access Harkner Yannick, MSc22 - What Impact does Intellectual Property have on the Performance of Financial Firms Carlos Figueredo, M22 - The Impact of Streaming Services in the Music Industry on the Livelihoods of Grassroots Musicians: Opportunities for New Business Models - Lorenz von Wurmb, PMSc12 - Evaluation of Supplier Integration as a factor for Vehicle Modularity in German Automotive Industry Anisha Philip, M21 - A Decision Framework for Commercializing Open-Source Software with Hybrid Business Models Tunçer Tanyel, PMSc12 Designing eVTOL's for Passenger Urban Air Mobility An Interplay of Service, Product, Technology, and Public Acceptance Linder Michael Fritz, MSc22 - The New Way of Work: Implications of Physical Space on Collaborative Work and its Impact on Innovation Lina Roos, P16 - Alternative Strategies for Technical Standardization of the Fiber Optic Communications Market in Germany: Prospects of a Cooperative Solution - Thau Johannes, PMSc11C - Do Green Innovations lead to Higher Productivity?
+- The Development of Regional Clusters for Lithium-Ion Battery Recycling in Europe Abel Takacs, MSc24 - Reflexive Thematic Analysis as an Explorative Approach to Identify Common Themes and Patterns in Expectations of Consortia Partners Towards Commercialization of Project Technologies - Patrick Dalacker, PMSc13 - Balancing Expertise with Diversification: Developing a Successful Investment Strategy as a European Industrial Tech Angel Investor - Anna Sofia Saari, PMSc14 - Business Model Transformation in the Music Industry: The Transition of Major Record Labels' Value Proposition towards Artists - Eileen Lee Höflich, MSc22 - Strategic Pathways for the Commercialization of Academic Pharmaceutical Innovations: A Case Study Analysis within University Hospital Contexts - Jan Eggert, PMSc13 - Evaluating the Potential of Risk Management with Artificial Intelligence Vanessa Otto, MSc23 - International Patenting Practices as a Success Factor for Technology Companies: Empirical Analysis of the Energy Technology Industry - Jonas Höpfner, PMSc12 - Strategic Intellectual Property Decision Making: A Survey of Practices in Emerging Tech Start-Ups Shaikh Mohammed Azfar Nawaz, M22 - Monetizing Content: Market Possibilities of Digital and Media Data in GenAl Model Development Julian Rauber, PMSc12M - In Tune with Innovation: Democratization of the Music Creation Process through Artificial Intelligence and Implications by the EU Copyright Framework - Dominik Möcker, PMSc12C - The Role of Sales Function in Product Innovation in the Pharmaceutical Industry Tobias Frank, P16 - The Global Innovation Landscape of Generative AI Technology, with a particular focus on the Automotive Industry: An Analysis from the Perspective of Patent Data - Vitt Jannik, PMSc12M - Comparing Licensing Compliance Challenges for Satellite Manufacturers in the European Union and the United States: Examining Market Access - Harkner Yannick, MSc22 - What Impact does Intellectual Property have on the Performance of Financial Firms Carlos Figueredo, M22 - The Impact of Streaming Services in the Music Industry on the Livelihoods of Grassroots Musicians: Opportunities for New Business Models - Lorenz von Wurmb, PMSc12 - Evaluation of Supplier Integration as a factor for Vehicle Modularity in German Automotive Industry Anisha Philip, M21 - A Decision Framework for Commercializing Open-Source Software with Hybrid Business Models Tunçer Tanyel, PMSc12 - Designing eVTOL's for Passenger Urban Air Mobility An Interplay of Service, Product, Technology, and Public Acceptance - Linder Michael Fritz, MSc22 - The New Way of Work: Implications of Physical Space on Collaborative Work and its Impact on Innovation Lina Roos.
+P16 - Alternative Strategies for Technical Standardization of the Fiber Optic Communications Market in Germany: Prospects of a Cooperative Solution - Thau Johannes, PMSc11C - Do Green Innovations lead to Higher Productivity?
 Analysis of the Manufacturing Sector Aydin Dalia, PMSc11